khshah3/CS-425---MP1/README.md

 CS425 MP1
 =========

 ## Building

 Call 'make' in root directory.
-There should be 'dgrep' and 'grepserver' executables.
+There should be 'dgrep' and 'grepserver' executables afterwards.

+## Configuration

+Edit 'serverconfig.cfg' in the project's root directory to add/remove servers.
+The dgrep client reads this file each time it is executed to get the list of servers it should query.
+The file has one server on each line:
+    <serverAdress:port> <log location>

 ## Running